 After ten years in management consulting, Heike Freund, born in 1984, has been managing director at the cleantech startup Marvel Fusion since last year.
 The company wants to build a research facility for a laser-based fusion power plant - and thus offer a CO2-free energy solution in the long term.

 Robert Friedmann, born in 1966, is loyalty to the Group personified.
 The business administration graduate took up his first position at Würth immediately after completing his business studies.
 With the exception of a seven-year intermezzo at the subsidiary Hahn+Kolb, Friedmann has worked for the Swabian screw specialist ever since.
 He has been the Chairman of the Central Managing Board since 2005.

-Uwe Fröhlich, born in 1960, has been one of two bosses of what is now Germany's second-largest bank for two and a half years.
+Uwe Fröhlich, born in 1960, has been one of two bosses of what is now Germany's second-largest bank since the beginning of 2019.
 Deutsche Zentral-Genossenschaftsbank, as it is known in full, takes on everything that the 850 or so Volks- Raiffeisen- and Spardabanks cannot do themselves.
 Fröhlich's career in the sector began in 2001 as a board member of Berliner Volksbank.